sanjaybasu/healthcare-ai-equity/_chapters/chapter_27_multimodal_learning.md

 \hat{y}_i = \text{Aggregate}(\{\hat{y}_i^{(1)}, \hat{y}_i^{(2)}, \ldots, \hat{y}_i^{(M)}\})
 $$

-where $g^{(m)}$ is a prediction head for modality $m$, and the aggregation function might be averaging, voting, or a learned weighted combination.
+where $g^{(m)}$ is a prediction head for modality $ m$, and the aggregation function might be averaging, voting, or a learned weighted combination.
 Late fusion is robust to missing modalities since each modality produces an independent prediction, but it cannot capture cross-modal interactions that may be clinically important.
 For instance, a late fusion model cannot learn that certain imaging findings are particularly concerning in the context of specific laboratory abnormalities.

 **Intermediate Fusion** strikes a balance by learning modality-specific encoders, then fusing their embeddings to learn joint representations: